How to use a processing area in Pix4Dmapper

 • In Menu Process > Processing Options... > 2.
 Point Cloud and Mesh > Advanced, the box next to Use Processing Area has to be checked for the processing area to affect the display in the rayCloud view and to have an effect during the processing of step 2.
 Point Cloud and Mesh.

-Drawing a processing area can help increase the processing speed of step 2.
+Including a Processing Area in a project can help increase the processing speed of step 2.
 Point Cloud and Mesh and step 3.
 DSM, Orthomosaic and Index.
+Processing of these steps is focused inside the area while ignoring regions outside.
+In certain cases, wrapping the entire area in a Processing Area can speed up processing, in particular, long corridor projects.

 Tip: If you want to include the whole project extent to generate results, consider drawing a processing area that is larger than the project area.

-If there is a processing area before processing step 2.
+If there is a Processing Area drawn before processing step 2.
 Point Cloud and Mesh:

 • Results of step 1.
-Initial processing will not be affected.
+Initial processing will remain, and not require reprocessing.

-• The display of the automatic tie points will be affected.
+• The display of the automatic tie points will conform to the Processing Area.

 • Results of step 2.
 Point Cloud and Mesh and step 3.
-DSM, Orthomosaic and Index will be affected.
+DSM, Orthomosaic and Index will process with consideration to the Processing Area.

 Tip: In Menu Process > Processing Options... > 2.
 Point Cloud and Mesh > Advanced, the box next to Use Processing Area has to be checked for the processing area to: